 ● Dry eyes

-Cataract surgery reviews set the average success rate between 85 and 92%.
-Generally, around 95% of patients are satisfied with the results of this procedure.
+Cataract surgery studies and reviews determine the average success rate between 85% and 92%.
+In general, approximately 95% of patients are satisfied with the results of this procedure.